 All CDF variables that are loaded into our software via cdf2tplot.pro require an attribute called DEPEND_TIME that specifies the name of a CDF variable in the same file which contains UNIX times.
-UNIX times are double precision offsets in unleaped seconds from the UNIX epoch: 1970-01-01/00:00:00.
+UNIX times are double precision offsets in unleaped seconds from the UNIX epoch: 1970-01-01/00:00:00 (for a detailed explanation of THEMIS time keeping conventions see thm soc 135 time conventions).